B.S.M.E. in Mechanical Engineering

-- Graduates will meet or exceed the expectations of employers of mechanical engineers;
+- Graduates will meet or exceed the expectations of their employers.

-- Graduates will continue their professional development by pursuing leadership positions in their profession and/or communities.
+- Graduates will assume leadership roles in their professions and/or communities.

 Students of the Bachelor of Science in Mechanical Engineering program will demonstrate achievement of the following student outcomes: